NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/04a-speech.md

     >**Note**: The processing speed may be so fast that you do not actually see the status before it changes back to *Speaking*.

 1. When the status changes to **Speaking…**, the app uses text-to-speech to vocalize the response from the model.
-To see the original prompt and the response as text, select the **cc** button on the bottom of the chat screen.
+To see the original prompt and the response as text, select the **cc** button at the bottom of the chat screen.

     >**Note**: The follow-on prompt is submitted just by speaking.
 You can even interrupt the agent to keep the interaction focused on what you need done.
     >**Note**: You can also use the Stop generation button in the chat pane to stop long-running responses.
 The button will end the conversation.
 You will need to start a new conversation to continue using the agent.